-The new build Cranleigh School in Abu Dhabi is the largest school in the United Arab Emirates, developed for local and expatriate families living in the region by the Tourism Development and Investment Company (TDIC).
+The new build Cranleigh School in Abu Dhabi is the largest school in the United Arab Emirates, developed by the Tourism Development and Investment Company (TDIC) for local and expatriate families living in the region.
 The opening of the 90,000 sq m campus was phased to welcome students from 2014 and accommodates more than 1,600 students aged from 3 to 18.

 The development achieved a ‘Two Pearl’ Design Rating Certificate, awarded by the Urban Planning Council (UPC) as part of the Estidama Pearl Building Rating System.
-This was achieved by extensive energy modelling and the development of operational strategies for energy, water and waste management within the campus.
+This was achieved by Hilson Moran’s extensive energy modelling and our development of operational strategies for energy, water and waste management within the campus.